Saturday, 28 March 2015

 On Friday evening I went to our school prom and was jolly glad that I did - it was a pleasant evening and my own little group of pupils had a ball.
 What struck me was the sheer exuberance of all the young folk; I have seen many of them grow up into really lovely young people over the past six years and it was great to see them so full of life and ready to sally forth into the big world.
 The dancing was amazing and everyone was literally jumping to the last song (Loch Lomond by Runrig) I was absolutely exhausted when I got home!

-While sneaking around the bedroom in the dark trying not to wake James I had a bad fall.
+While getting ready for bed in the dark, trying not to wake James, I had a bad fall.
 Basically I went to lean against the wall - except that I wasn't where I thought I was and I crashed to the floor.
 I hit my head and my left shoulder on the radiator and was alarmed to see a flash of bright light, it was very sore.
 Needless to say this woke James who was less than amused to be woken at 2 a.m. and was very vocal about it!

 Island morning